Wolfgang Wessels: Life

 Wolfgang Wessels graduated with a master's degree in economics and political science in 1973 and subsequently worked as director of the Institute for European Politics from 1973 to 1993.
 He completed his doctorate in political science in 1979 at the WISO Faculty of the University of Cologne with a thesis on the European Council.
 Between 1981 and 1994, Wessels also headed the Department of Political Science at the College of Europe.
 In 1990, Wessels was awarded the venia legendi in political science by the University of Bonn with a thesis on the opening of the state.

 Since 1994 he has held the chair and since 2011 the ad personam of the Jean Monnet Chair at the University of Cologne.
 Although Wessels retired in 2016, he continues to conduct research on the European Union with a mandate from the rector at the University of Cologne and represents the University of Cologne as vice president of the German Consortium for the Turkish-German University since 2010.

-He served as a visiting professor at the European University Institute in Florence and taught at the Institut d'e'tudes politiques de Paris (Science Po Paris) as holder of the Alfred Grosser Chair.
+He served as a visiting professor at the European University Institute in Florence and taught at the Institut d'études politiques de Paris (Sciences Po Paris) as holder of the Alfred Grosser Chair.

 He regularly teaches as a visiting professor at the College of Europe in Bruges and Natolin, as well as at the European Online Academy of the Centre international de Formation Européen (Nice and Berlin) and at the Diplomatic Academy in Vienna.

 Wessels was chairman of the board of the Institute for European Politics in Berlin between 1995 and 2018 and chairman of the board of the Trans European Policy Studies Association (TEPSA) in Brussels between 1995 and 2016.
 He is honorary chairman of both think tanks.

 Since his student days, Wessels has been involved in civil society associations for the unification of Europe - first with the Jungen Europäischen Föderalisten and later with the Europa Union Deutschland.
 He is currently chairman of the Cologne district association of the Europa Union Germany and regularly organizes non-university educational events on topics related to the European Union.

 Wolfgang Wessels married Aysin Wessels in 1975 and has two children with her.